-Kevin Kane, Lead Organizer (B.A.
+Kevin Kane, Organizing Director (B.A.
 Marquette University, M.S.A.E.
 Candidate, Marquette University).
 Kevin is an organizing entrepreneur, who in his four years at Citizen Action has pioneered in the development of new strategies which combine the reach of digital communication and the depth of relational organizing to create a sophisticated statewide network.
-Kevin joined Citizen Action in 2011 as the Healthcare Organizer and was promoted to Lead Organizer in 2013.
+Kevin joined Citizen Action in 2011 as the Healthcare Organizer, became Lead Organizer in 2013, and Organizing Director in 2015.
 Kevin was awarded the "Advocate of the Year" in 2012 by HealthWatch Wisconsin and the "2013 Friend of the Family Farmer" award by the Wisconsin Farmers Union.
 He was a top 5 finalist for the New Organizing Institute's national "Most Valuable Organizer" award in 2013.
 In 2014, Kevin spearheaded the largest concurrent grassroots referendum campaign in Wisconsin history on Medicaid/BadgerCare in 20 cities/counties, which all passed with super-majority support.
 Kevin is also a policy expert, authored a series of reports on health care and economic policy issues.
 Prior to joining Citizen Action, Kevin was a founding team member of the Common Ground Healthcare Cooperative which provides affordable health coverage to over 20,000 members.
 Kevin is currently pursuing a Masters in Applied Economics with a focus on health and urban public policy.
 He is a former AmeriCorps VISTA, Fellow at the Center for Progressive Leadership, and health insurance broker.
 Kevin’s commitment to health reform stems from his work on Capitol Hill during the healthcare debate and his personal experience of being protected by the Affordable Care Act.
 Kevin grew up in Palatine, IL, and has lived his entire adult life in Milwaukee.

 Anita Johnson, Community Organizer (A.D.
 Milwaukee Area Technical College).